EU AI Act Compliance: Why You Need Specialized IT Consultants

 Implementation Timeline

-The EU AI Act's phased implementation gives enterprises time to prepare, but the deadlines are firm.
-Prohibited AI practices must cease by February 2025.
-Obligations for general-purpose AI models (including transparency requirements) apply from August 2025.
+The EU AI Act's phased implementation is well underway, and several key deadlines have already passed.
+Prohibited AI practices were required to cease by February 2025, and that deadline is now in effect.
+Obligations for general-purpose AI models, including transparency requirements, took effect in August 2025.
 High-risk AI system requirements take full effect by August 2026, with some extensions to August 2027 for AI systems that are safety components of regulated products.
-Companies should start compliance programs now to avoid a last-minute scramble.
+Companies that have not yet started compliance programs must act urgently, as the remaining deadlines are approaching fast.

 Impact Beyond Europe